bkper/clasp-types/README.md

     "@types/google-apps-script": "^0.0.59"
   }
 ```
-So, it will correctly setup reference on d.ts:
+So, clasp-types will correctly setup the reference on index.d.ts:

  ```ts
  /// <reference types="google-apps-script" />
  ```
-And on the resulted npm package.json:
+And on the resulted package.json:
 ```json
   "dependencies": {
     "@types/google-apps-script": "*"